-Leigh Stationers' Primary Academy will ensure a comprehensive whole Academy curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
-See section 9 for more information.
+- Leigh Stationers' Primary Academy will ensure a comprehensive whole Academy curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+See section 9 for more information. - DSLs and leaders may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.
+A variety of online safety templates and guidance from the Education Safeguarding Service can be accessed here.